chidibangzz/ProGamer/README.md

 # ProGamer

 ## Description
 This React-based application is intended to help gamers find their favorite games, save their favorite games, and discover new and exciting games.
+This React-based application employs a MongoDB database with Node.js on the backend.
+Additionally, DotENV was utilized to hide the API keys and ESLint was employed for syntactical consistency across the entire code base.
+The MVC paradigm is employed for the overall structuring of this application.

 ## Table of Contents